mpokimwaisela/IM-PIR/README.md

 # IM-PIR: In-Memory Private Information Retrieval
 This repository contains the benchmarks for our IM-PIR paper.
 We use UPMEM PIM to demonstrate PIM, focusing on the XOR-scanning operation central to multi-server PIR.

+The repo includes:
-The repo includes the PIR source code (src/) and scripts (plot/) for running benchmarks and generating the paper’s plots.
+- source code (src/)
+- scripts (plot/) for running benchmarks and generating plots.

 ## Quick Start